lizhartwig/homework1/README.md

 ## Description

-This webpage gives you information about my businessm my interests, my hobbie and mu skills.
+This web page gives you information about my business, my interests, my hobbies and my skills.

 ##Technologies Used

-HTML and CSS were used to make this webpage.
+HTML and CSS were used to make this web page.
 Git and GitHub were used to make it available to the general public.